 Business Rules can be used to request approval for an operation.
 In this way, critical operations can be controlled by users specified as approvers.

 Approval requests can be set both for operations that trigger Business Rules and for actions executed by Business Rules.
 Send for Approval action is available for an operation that triggers a Business Rule only if a Business Rule is executed Before the triggering operation.
 For more information on approval requests, see Approvals and Requests

 Actions executed by Business Rules are displayed in the Execution Log of the triggering operation.
 The Execution Log also displays errors, warnings and information messages on additional actions.

 The result of asynchronous operations is not displayed in the Execution Log.
 However, you can see it in the Service Event Log.

-For more information on disabling Business Rules, see Disabling Business Rules.
+For more information on disabling Business Rules, see Disable Business Rule.

 To deprovision user accounts for terminated employees, a system administrator or responsible person needs to perform several actions.
 Using Business Rules, all these actions can be done with one operation only.

 For example, you can create a Business Rule with the triggering operation After Moving a User and set the following actions and conditions for this operation: